 The HHS Office of Population Affairs’ (OPA) annual May observance is now called National Adolescent Health Month (NAHM).
-In 2022 and going forward, the observance will emphasize the importance of building on young people’s strengths and potential, encouraging and supporting meaningful youth engagement in adolescent health activities, and highlighting key topics in adolescent health.
+Beginning in 2022, this observance emphasizes the importance of building on young people’s strengths and potential, encouraging and supporting meaningful youth engagement in adolescent health activities, and highlighting key topics in adolescent health.

 OPA recognizes that making investments in adolescent health and well-being will generate a “triple benefit” for society: investing in adolescents creates healthier youth today, healthier adolescents become healthier adults, and healthier adults set the foundation for healthier future generations when they become parents, guardians, and caretakers.1

-Deputy Assistant Secretary for Population Affairs and Director of the Office of Adolescent Health Jessica Swafford Marcella announced NAHM in a blog post about the why the observance was renamed, the process OPA used to gather feedback, and how OPA will celebrate throughout May.
+Deputy Assistant Secretary for Population Affairs and Director of the Office of Adolescent Health Jessica Swafford Marcella announced NAHM in a blog post about why the observance was renamed, the process OPA used to gather feedback, and how OPA planned to celebrate NAHM during its inaugural month.

 A Message from Admiral Levine

-HHS Assistant Secretary for Health Admiral Rachel L. Levine invites viewers to celebrate NAHM and support adolescents’ health now and into the future.
+HHS Assistant Secretary for Health Admiral Rachel L. Levine invited viewers to celebrate NAHM and support adolescents’ health now and into the future.

 Themes for NAHM 2023 will be announced in early spring 2023.
 As in 2022, NAHM 2023 will address a different theme each week to allow participants to engage with the many facets of adolescent health.
 During NAHM 2022, the following themes were addressed:

 Week 1, May 2, 2022